yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Adding a score label（Label）

 The score will start from 0 when the game is started.
 1 point will be added for 1 star collected.
 To display the score, we should first create a **Label** node.
-Choose the `Canvas` node in the **Node Tree**, right click and choose `create a new node->create a render node->Label（word）`.
+Choose the `Canvas` node in the **Node Tree**, right click and choose `Create -> Create Renderer Nodes -> Node With Label`.
 A new Label node will be created under `Canvas`, and it will be located at the bottom.
 Next we will use the following steps to set up this Label node:

 1. Change the node's name to `score`
 2. Set the position of the `score` node（`position`property）as`(0, 180)`.